-Alexandra (Alex) is a PhD candidate in Industrial-Organizational Psychology at the University of Georgia.
+Alexandra (Alex) received her PhD in Industrial-Organizational Psychology at the University of Georgia.
 Her research interests include the influence of individual differences (e.g., personality) on behavior at work, particularly in interpersonal contexts relevant to the future of work (e.g., collective leadership, human-AI interaction).
 She is also interested in personality trait configurations and psychometric methods.

 Research Assistant Professor